Duck (cricket): Pair

 because the two noughts together are thought to resemble a pair of spectacles; the longer form is occasionally used.
 To be dismissed first ball in both innings (i.e., two golden ducks) is to suffer the indignity of making a king pair.

 Related expressions

-Two consecutive pairs, or, more generally, four consecutive ducks, are referred to as an Audi.
+Two consecutive pairs, or (more generally) four consecutive ducks, are referred to as an Audi.
 The expression alludes to the German car manufacturer, the logo of which is four linked rings.
 A player who has been dismissed for three consecutive ducks and not yet scored in a further consecutive innings is said to be "on an Audi".

+In 1992, Australian batter Mark Waugh scored successive Test pairs against Sri Lanka, and was given the temporary nickname "Audi".
+In 2023, Australian wicket-keeper-batter Alyssa Healy almost completed a Test Audi when she feathered a ball from Kate Cross towards Amy Jones during a Women's Ashes match at Trent Bridge, but Jones did not take the proffered catch and Healy went on to score an even 50.

-A player who has completed an Audi and is yet to score in yet another consecutive innings is said to be "on an Olympic", an expression alluding to the five interlocking "Olympic rings".
+A player who has completed an Audi and is yet to score in yet another consecutive innings is said to be "on an Olympic", an expression alluding to the five interlocking Olympic rings.
 In Test cricket, three players have completed an Olympic: Bob Holland (1985), Ajit Agarkar (1999–2000) and Mohammad Asif (2006).